Anthony Edwards NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Anthony Edwards Insights vs. the Nuggets

-- This season, Anthony Edwards has made 8.9 field goals per game, which accounts for 20.1% of his team's total makes.
+- This season, Anthony Edwards has made 8.9 shots per game, which accounts for 20.1% of his team's total makes.

+- He's connected on 2.7 threes per game, or 21.4% of his team's makes from beyond the arc this season.

 - Edwards' opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Timberwolves average 104 per game, seventh-highest among NBA teams.

-- Allowing 112.5 points per game, the Nuggets are the eighth-ranked team in the league defensively.
+- Conceding 112.5 points per game, the Nuggets are the eighth-ranked team in the league on defense.

-- The Nuggets give up 40.8 rebounds per contest, best in the league.
+- The Nuggets are the best team in the league, conceding 40.8 rebounds per contest.

-- Looking at assists, the Nuggets have allowed 25.7 per game, 15th in the league.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked squad in the league.

-- Conceding 11.4 made 3-pointers per game, the Nuggets are the third-ranked team in the league.
+- The Nuggets give up 11.4 made 3-pointers per game, third-ranked in the NBA.

 Anthony Edwards vs. the Nuggets